 Financial literacy has been defined as “the ability to use knowledge and skills to manage financial resources effectively for a lifetime of financial well-being” by the President’s Advisory Council on Financial Literacy.
 In short, it’s a person’s ability to understand and apply financial concepts successfully.

 Regrettably, the financial literacy rate in the United States is alarmingly low.
-For instance, a 2008 Financial Literacy Survey by the National Foundation for Credit Counseling, Inc. and MSN Money found that only 59 percent of adults age 18-21 pay their bills on time each month.
+For instance, a 2008 Financial Literacy Survey by the National Foundation for Credit Counseling, Inc. and MSN Money found that only 59 percent of adults ages 18 to 21 paid their bills on time each month.

-Charles Schwab’s 2008 “Parents & Money” found that just 34 percent of parents have taught their teen how to balance a checkbook — even fewer have explained how credit card interest rates and fees work.
+Charles Schwab’s 2008 “Parents & Money” study found that just 34 percent of parents have taught their teens how to balance a checkbook — even fewer had explained how credit card interest rates and fees work.

 It’s obvious that there is a dire need to elevate the overall financial literacy of Americans, and parents and teachers are the ones who have to make that happen.

 Keep reading: A Year-by-Year Guide to Teaching Kids About Money

 The Relationship Between Read Across America and Financial Literacy